esmalleydev/srating.io-gui/README.md

 After cloning project, in the project directory run:
 `npm install`

-To start developing run
+To start developing run:
 `npm run dev`

 If you would like to contribute, please contact me for an API key.

-In the `src` folder you will need to create a `configuration.js` file.
+In the project root you will need to create a `configuration.js` file.
 Use the provided `configuration_example.js` as a template.
 This points the gui api requests to the correct place.

 ```
 module.exports = {